Gasprinskiy/gammu-message-handler/Readme.md

 For a full setup you will also need:

 - 📦 [gammu-mysql-db](https://github.com/Gasprinskiy/gammu-mysql-db) — database schema and migrations
-- 📦 [sms-smsd](https://github.com/Gasprinskiy/sms-smsd) — containerized Gammu SMSD service
+- 📦 [gammu-smsd-container](https://github.com/Gasprinskiy/gammu-smsd-container) — containerized Gammu SMSD service

+Each repository contains its own **instructions for setup and running**, so please refer to them individually.

 ---